 A. As part of the EIS, we will measure existing vibration levels in the project area, study changes in vibration levels as a result of the project, and, where possible, evaluate the feasibility of mitigation measures to reduce train vibration in the EIS.

 Q. Will pedestrian and bicycle access be included in the project?

 A. The Grand Crossing Rail Project Team is using the Context Sensitive Solutions (CSS) process to find transportation solutions that balance the needs of the project with the concerns and values of the surrounding community.
 As part of the CSS process, we will work with the project stakeholders and the public to determine if improvements related to pedestrian and bicycle access are appropriate for this project.

 Q. When and where will construction start?

-A. The Record of Decision (ROD) is anticipated to be completed in February 2014.
-After that, final design plans will be developed, and any required property will be purchased.
-Substantial construction could begin as early as 2016, depending on funding availability.
+A. After the Record of Decision (ROD) is completed, final design plans will be developed, and any required property will be purchased.
+Substantial construction could begin after that, depending on funding availability.

 Q. Who is paying for this project?